Stuycs-K/finalproject-10-casado-victor-chen-david/WORKLOG-David.md

 ### 2025-05-22
 Tested against the MD5 examples in the RFC 2104 examples in the appendix (see `md5` branch).
 Turns out I flipped the arguments in the Python wrapper...

+Begin using `urllib` to parse otpauth URLs exported from our TOTP apps.